 “Traveling with Justin is fun.
 He’s full of adventure and practicality — just what you want in a guide.
 When our truck broke down, he jumped on a 4-wheeler and took charge of getting us to where we needed to be.”
 Molly Nicaise (can’t stand roosters, but loves Haitian coffee)

-General Itinerary / Events You’ll Experience:
+General Itinerary / Events You’ll Experience (subject to change):

 Day 1: Friday arrival in Port au Prince.
 Shared evening meal at local hotel: introductions, trip details, overview of Haiti including learning creole phrases.